krishna-7511/CSS-NOTES-3-FLEX-BOX/notes.md

 align-content: space-between;
 align-content: space-around;

+align-content it sets the distribution of space between and arond content items along a flexbox's cross-axis

 Properties of Flex Items:

-flex-grow: 1;                     /* Item can grow to fill space */
+flex-grow: 1;                     /* Item can shrink if needed  along the flexitem */
-flex-shrink: 1;                   /* Item can shrink if needed */
+flex-shrink: 1;                   /* Item can shrink if needed  along the flexitem */
-flex-basis: 200px;                /* Sets initial width/height of the item */
+flex-basis: 200px;                /* it sets the initial main size of a flex item */
 flex: 1 1 200px;                  /* flex-grow: 1, flex-shrink: 1, flex-basis: 200px */
 align-self: auto;                /* Default - follows align-items */
 align-self: flex-start;